trulyursdelv/indexed/docs/REFERENCE.md

 #### :rotating_light: Take Note

-Reference is a high-level utility class.
+Reference is a top-level utility class.
 Therefore, it doesn't support automatic actions especially in removing data and processing keys.

 To prevent incorrect mutation, always convert an empty keys into a root path (`/`).
 For example, `set("", 1)` should be `set("/", 1)`.